redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-maven.md

 > **NOTE:** If you skipped the previous chapter you should skip this one too...

-Go the folder where we have generated the code (it should be `inventory-spring-boot-gradle/inventory`) folder, initialize it as a Git working copy and add the GitHub repository as the remote repository for your working copy.
+Go to the folder where we have generated the code (it should be `inventory-spring-boot-maven/inventory-gen`) folder, initialize it as a Git working copy and add the GitHub repository as the remote repository for your working copy.

 > Replace `GIT-REPO-URL` with the Git repository url copied in the previous steps

-> Make sure you're at `inventory-spring-boot-gradle/inventory` and that OUTPUT_DIR is defined and properly populated.
+> Make sure you're at `inventory-spring-boot-maven/inventory-gen` and that OUTPUT_DIR is defined and properly populated.
 If in doubt review chapter **Generating the code**!

 ~~~shell
 $ git init